oristopo/nanoTAPR/README.md

 affects the phase of all measurements (due to the propagation time delay specific to that particular cable).
-Therefore, each test setup requires a different set of calibration data to compensate for not only the test setup, but also propagation delay and other errors in the VNA device itself.
+Therefore, each test setup requires a different set of calibration data to compensate for not only the test setup, but also propagation delay and other errors internal to nanoVNA.
  TAPR software can perform these \"fixture calibrations\",
 you can take and save one for each different measurement set up that you use.
 Each calibration can be saved with a